cutzuu/ChunkShield/README.md

 - Automatic Protection/Priority over Named Entities.
 - Drop and Go Ready!
 Default Config does not interfere with vanilla gameplay.
 - Lightweight, all checks are made with performance in mind.

+## Differences from main branch (1.0.11 - 26.2 - Sep 2, 2026)
+- The config error for if you have any doors/trapdoors/gates was gutted due to syntax.
+Sooo don't do that, pumpkin.

 [All rights reserved.
 Mike Bloc](https://github.com/mikebloc/.github/tree/main/documentation/legal.md)